Hegseth reposts video on social media featuring pastors saying women shouldn't be allowed to vote

 The extraordinary repost on X from Defense Secretary Pete Hegseth, made Thursday night, illustrates his deep and personal connection to a Christian nationalist pastor with extreme views on the role of religion and women.

 In the post, Hegseth commented on an almost seven-minute-long report by CNN examining Doug Wilson, cofounder of the Communion of Reformed Evangelical Churches, or CREC.
-The report featured various pastors of the denomination advocating the repeal of women’s right to vote from the Constitution and congregants saying that women should “submit” to their husbands.
+The report featured a pastor from Wilson's church advocating the repeal of women’s right to vote from the Constitution, and another pastor saying that in his ideal world, people would vote as households.
+It also featured a female congregant saying that she submits to her husband.

 “All of Christ for All of Life,” Hegseth wrote in his post that accompanied the video.